rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 await customSmartWalletRelayVerifier.methods.acceptToken(tokenAddress).send({from: accounts[0]});
 ```

-### Using Relay as a library
+### Using RIF Relay as a library

-Development of an SDK for the RIF Relay project is underway, and will be released soon.
+Development of an SDK for the RIF RIF Relay project is underway, and will be released soon.